D4rK7355608/com.google.android.apps.bard/README.md

 ## 🛑 Disclaimer!
 - This Application is made only for Education Purpose.
-- App is made for mew Android App developers who want to get an idea with examples about android application development with Android Studio IDE.
 - Only use the GitHub Issues section if you discover issues with the code itself.
 Do not mistake the Issues page as a help desk.
 For support, information and requests, please contact d4rk7355608@gmail.com.

 ## 💬 Feedback!